SwiftProjectOrganization/MahJong_Scores_4_0.swift/README.md

-# MJS.swift
+# MahJongS_Scores_2_0.swift

 ## Purpose

-MJS.swift is an IOS application to keep scores of one or more MahJong tournaments.
+MahJong_Scores_2_0.swift is an IOS application to keep scores of one or more MahJong tournaments.
+This project uses CloudKit to sync owner's devices.

 A MahJong tournament consists of all four players being the wind players for all 4 winds.
 Thus in total at least 26 games, but usually more.